Kirby (series): 1992–1999: Conception and first games

-The first game in the Kirby series, Kirby's Dream Land for the original Game Boy, was released in Japan on April 27, 1992 and later in North America, Europe and Australasia in August that year.
-A simple game, consisting of five levels, it introduced Kirby's ability to inhale enemies and objects.
+The Kirby franchise was first conceived by Masahiro Sakurai in 1990.
+He drew a ball-shaped character as a prototype, but it was so well liked that it ended up becoming the final design.
+The character's name was originally Popopo during development, the game's title being Twinkle Popo, before Kirby's name was chosen as a tribute to the lawyer John Kirby.
+The first game in the Kirby series, Kirby's Dream Land for the original Game Boy, was released in Japan on April 27, 1992, and later in North America, Europe and Australasia in August that year.
+A simple game, consisting of five levels, it introduced Kirby's ability to inhale enemies and objects, but lacked the power to obtain or use Copy Abilities.
 The game contains an unlockable hard mode, known as the "Extra Game", which features stronger enemies and more difficult bosses.
 The North American box art showed a white Kirby, although the Japanese box art had the correct pink coloring.
+Originally, Shigeru Miyamoto suggested Kirby should be yellow.

 The second game, Kirby's Adventure, was released in Japan on March 23, 1993, in North America on May 1, 1993, and Europe on September 12, 1993.
 Kirby's Adventure gave Kirby the ability to gain special powers when he ate certain enemies, called Copy Abilities; the game contained a total of 25 different ones to use.
 These powers replaced Kirby's inhale and could be used until Kirby sustained damage causing him to drop the ability, or the player voluntarily discarded it to obtain another one.
+This game sets Kirby's core color as firmly pink, which was also translated to the North American box art.
 As one of the last games created for the Nintendo Entertainment System, Kirby's Adventure featured advanced graphics and sound that pushed the hardware's capabilities to the limit, including pseudo 3D effects on some stages.
-It was remade in 2002 on the Game Boy Advance, retitled Kirby: Nightmare in Dream Land, featuring updated graphics and sound, multiplayer support, and the ability to play as Meta Knight.